whomwah/rqrcode/README.md

 # rQRCode, Encode QRCodes

+I have republished this gem as rqrcode-with-patches as Duncan seams to have aboned the project.

 ## Overview

 rQRCode is a library for encoding QR Codes in Ruby.
 It has a simple interface with all the standard qrcode options.
 It was adapted from the Javascript library by Kazuhiko Arase.